 Under the Retirement Plan, each active participant may elect, subject to certain limitations required by law, to defer payment of from 1% to 15% of his or her compensation.
 Upon such an election, CDI contributes such deferred amounts to the Retirement Plan on behalf of such participant.
 Such contributions to the 401(k) savings plan are invested according to the instructions of the participant in investment funds designated by the plan administrator.
-Subject to reduction or elimination based on its financial performance and needs as described in the Retirement Plan, CDI's contributions are determined annually as 50% of each employee's contribution (up to a maximum of 5% of the employee's annual salary).
+Subject to reduction or elimination based on its financial performance and needs as 50% of each employee's contribution (up to a maximum of 5% of the employee's annual salary).